NAUT 603V - Marine Emergency Duties: Domestic Vessel Safety (MED-DVS)

 - Sign-in using the password provided in the registration confirmation email.

-Once you are done the course, make sure to print a copy of your training certificate.
-This certificate proves that you've completed the training and you will need to provide a copy to ProSIT at Camosun when you enroll in the Marine Emergency Duties: Domestic Vessel Safety course.
+Once you have completed the fatigue management course, make sure to print a copy of your training certificate.
+This certificate proves that you have completed the training and you will need to provide a copy to ProSIT at Camosun when you enroll in this course.
 For further information on how to manage fatigue in Canada, please visit the following Transport Canada website: Managing fatigue at sea in Canada.

-Students must be a minimum 15 years of age.
+Students must be a minimum 15 years of age to take this course.

 Notes

 This course includes practice at a fire field and a pool.
-During portions of our MED-DVS course, all students are required to use safety gear (such as immersion suits and life jackets) for training purposes.
-The course provides standard gear; however, if a student finds that the available gear is unsuitable for their needs, they are kindly asked to bring their own.
+During portions of this course, all students are required to use safety gear, such as immersion suits and life jackets, for training purposes.
+Camosun provides standard gear; however, if a student finds that the available gear is unsuitable for their needs, they are kindly asked to bring their own.
 For more information, call 250-370-4016.

 Supported by the Province of British Columbia